derafu/python-fabric-deployer/README.md

 - **Dynamic Site Detection**: Uses `sites.yml` to configure and deploy any number of Django projects.
 - **Versioned Releases**: Each deploy is stored in `releases/YYYYMMDD_HHMMSS_mmm`, keeping history clean and organized.
 - **Symlink-Based Switching**: The `current` symlink always points to the latest working release, enabling atomic deployments.
-- **Rollback on Failure**: If a deployment fails (e.g., during migrations), the previous version is automatically restored.
+- **Rollback on Failure**: If a deployment fails, the previous version is automatically restored.
 - **Manual Rollback**: You can manually trigger a rollback with `fab2 rollback --site=...`.
 - **Old Releases Cleanup**: Keeps only the last `N` releases (default: 5) to avoid clutter.
 - **Release Locking**: Prevents concurrent deployments using a `.deploy.lock` file.